cedeo/wimtvpro-drupal/README.txt

 http://research.cedeo.net/drupal

-For request a demo user, please send an email to:
+To request a demo user, please send an email to:

 info@wimlabs.com